6 Requirements for schools managing absence

 - the parent's capacity to influence and control the student's behaviour.

-If, after considering these factors, the principal is not satisfied with the parent's explanation that it was solely the student's decision to be truant, then the absence should be regarded as an unexcused absence and the principal should follow the processes set out below.
+If, after considering these factors, the principal is not satisfied with the parent's explanation that it was solely the student's decision to be truant, then the absence should be regarded as an unapproved absence and the principal should follow the processes set out below.

 Truancy is often a warning sign of disengagement and is best addressed early in partnership with the family and school.
 For more information, refer to Attendance Improvement Strategies in chapter 7 of this Guidance.